deconf/Analytics-Insights/readme.txt

 = 5.4.4 (2021.09.04) =
 * Security Fixes:
-	* sanitizing, escapping, and validating additional data
+	* sanitizing, escaping, and validating additional data
 * Enhancements:
 	* new translations for multiple languages
 	* replacing <strong>Cheating huh?<strong> with a more helpful feedback